(And Some Thoughts on the Current Art Market)

 Expressionism and the Human Body

-We would like to convey our warmest thanks to Merrill C. Berman, whose generous cooperation made this exhibition possible.
+We would like to convey our warmest thanks to all the collectors and colleagues whose generous loans made this exhibition possible.
 Checklist entries include catalogue raisonné numbers, where applicable.
-Unless otherwise indicated, image dimensions are given for the prints and full dimensions for all other works, including the posters.
+Unless otherwise indicated, image dimensions are given for the prints and full dimensions for all other works.